xdkernelx/phase-3-assessment/README.md

 # STEPS

-1. **Fork this repository and clone it down.** (It’s a nearly blank Rails application with a few additional files in it.)
+1. **Fork this repository and clone it down.** (It’s a nearly blank repo, with just this readme and a seeds file.
+Fork and clone rather than starting from scratch to make it easier to make a pull request at the end.)
 Create a working branch for yourself and _git_ to it.

 2. We’ve provided a seed file of data, but you won’t be able to use it until your models are set up properly.